Big deal: shop smart for summer fun

 There’s no need to break the bank, though - with a little money-mindfulness you can have a fun-filled summer for a fraction of the cost.
 Keep toddlers and teens occupied until school starts again by slashing prices with these budget-friendly tips.

 There are plenty of fun, free activities for outdoorsy types to keep kids busy during the holidays.
 But theme parks, zoos, cinemas and other attractions don’t have to be off-limit on a budget, either.
 With these tricks up your sleeve, you can save a fortune:

 Cut theme park costs in half, save up to 40% on cinema tickets and massively reduce the price of UK breaks to places including Haven and Butlins by joining Kids Pass.
-It’s £7.50 monthly, but try the £1 trial first to browse more than 4,000 family offers.
+It’s £7.50 monthly, but they often have special offers on.

-Check your Benenden Rewards for great offers on short breaks, attractions and theme park tickets, magazine subscriptions, exclusive product discounts and more.
-Current deals include 50% off entry to Merlin theme parks and 20% off Virgin Experience Days.
+Check your Benenden Health Rewards for great offers on short breaks, attractions and theme park tickets, magazine subscriptions, exclusive product discounts and more.
+Current deals include 50% off entry to Merlin theme parks.

 Take the train to the zoo and make the family day out cheaper - simply buy a National Rail ticket, register on Days Out Guide and print off your vouchers.
 Even if you end up driving, it can end up far cheaper than the entry prices for many zoos and sea life centres.

 Eat out for less

 Sometimes, it’s nice to escape the confines of the kitchen and head out for food with the family.
 But according to the Office for National Statistics, we’re spending more than £45 every week on restaurants and hotel stays.
 Try these tricks next time you eat out: